koder101/Utility_Installer_ForMultipleVMs/README.md

 > - `SourceFolder`	: The Source machine folder path where individual utility folder will be present.
 This will contain the utility executable and the corresponding Installer batch file.
 > - `TargetFolder`		: The Target machine folder path where each utility folder will be copied.
 > - `InstallerBat`		: The name of the Installer batch file of each utility.
-> - `InstallerBat`		: The name of the Installer batch file of each utility.
-> - `TargetMachineName`	: The domained joined target Machine name.
+> - `TargetMachineName`	: The domain joined target Machine name.
 > - `IsInstall`			: The boolean parameter which determines the install or uninstall of the utility.
 1 = Install; 0 = UnInstall.

 3. Prepare the individual utility's Installer batch file with Install and UnInstall commands as included in the sample.